pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

 To allow TiDB Cloud to access the source data in your GCS bucket, you need to configure the GCS access for each TiDB Cloud as a service on the GCP project and GCS bucket pair.
 Once the configuration is done for one cluster in a project, all database clusters in that project can access the GCS bucket.

-1. Get the Google Cloud Service Account ID of the target TiDB cluster.
+1. In the TiDB Cloud console, get the Google Cloud Service Account ID of the target TiDB cluster.

     1. In the TiDB Cloud console, choose your target project, and navigate to the **Clusters** page.